 2) Page Title and Description

 These two are basically text that tells the search engines and users what a particular webpage is all about.
 They are important in three different pages – homepage, collections and product pages.
-In order to optimize this feature, you need to find a targeted keyword and understand the customer intent.
+In order to optimize this feature, you need to find a targeted keyword and understand customer intent.

 When users enter a particular search term, this is interpreted as a potential keyphrase.
 From a business point of view, what phrases do you want to be known for?
-By doing a quick brainstorming using the Alphabet Soup Technique, you can actually find out what your community are searching for within your niche.
+By doing a quick brainstorming using the Alphabet Soup Technique, you can actually find out what your community is searching for within your niche.

-Those are quite a lot of keyphrase choices, but ideally, you should select one that is most descriptive (aka long tail keywords) and low in competition (meaning, not many business websites ranked for that term).
+Those are quite a lot of key phrase choices, but ideally, you should select one that is most descriptive (aka long-tail keywords) and low in competition (meaning, not many business websites ranked for that term).

 In Shopify, go to Online Store > Preferences and you should be able to find these columns.
-Make the most out of the 70 characters provided for homepage title and 160 characters for homepage meta description to fully describe about your business, using the keywords in mind – think about giving a good impression.
+Make the most out of the 70 characters provided for homepage title and 160 characters for homepage meta description to fully describe your business, using the keywords in mind – think about giving a good impression.